 Wellington via Picton to Blenheim: 4 hours by ferry + 20 minutes by car or 26 minutes by train

-The whole region of Marlborough circulates the towns of Blenheim and Picton.
+The second runner-up in terms of wine grapes is pinot noir, along with fruity chardonnays and crisp rieslings.
+The whole region of Marlborough encompasses the towns of Blenheim and Picton.
 From there, you would start your wine adventure or go on a trip through the beautiful Marlborough Sounds.
-This is one of New Zealand’s best wine regions!

 How To Get Into Marlborough

-Tip: When on the ferry, make sure to sit up the top in case it gets too bumpy inside.
+Tip: When on the ferry, make sure to sit up top in case it gets too bumpy inside.

 Best Wine Tours Marlborough